-The term Black To The Future describes Afrofuturism Culture and was coined by early Technoculture Writer Mark Dery in his 1993 essay “Black to the Future”.
+The term Black To The Future to describes Afrofuturism Culture and was coined by early Technoculture Writer Mark Dery in his 1993 essay “Black to the Future”.

-Afrofuturism And Blaxploitation
+The Difference Between Afrofuturism And Blaxploitation

 Although Blaxploitation films were originally made specifically for an urban black audience, the genre’s audience appeal soon broadened across racial and ethnic lines once Hollywood realized the potential profit of expanding the audiences of Blaxpoitation films across those racial lines.

-Afrofuturists however, directly confront the Social structure by questioning the ‘appropriate’ place for Black people firstly in Art, and by necessary extension Society…It is the rejection of a preconceived notion of the ‘role’ a Black person is expected to play in Art, and ultimately Society itself which is central to defining what is Afrofuturism.
+Afrofuturism is therefore important because it is the rejection of a preconceived notion of the role a Black person is expected to play in Art, and ultimately Society itself that is central to defining Afrofuturism.

-Basquiat & Other Afrofuturist Artists
+Basquiat & Examples Of Other Afrofuturist Artists

-Basquiat’s ‘Untitled’ 1982 painting, depicting a skull, set a new record high for any U.S. artist at auction, selling for $110,500,000.
+Basquiat’s ‘Untitled’ 1982 painting has set a new record high for any U.S. artist at auction, selling for $110,500,000.

 The mantle has been carried by quite a few Artists from the Eclectic Sun Ra and Grace Jones, with Janelle Monae representing the movement in Pop Culture today.
-The success of the Black Panther Movie has further cemented the appeal of the Afrofuturist aesthetic.
+The success of the Black Panther Movie has further cemented the appeal and importance of the Afrofuturist aesthetic.

-Afrofuturism represents a re-imagining of the Self beyond the limitations imposed by Society in both Art and life.
+Afrofuturism is important because it represents a re-imagining of the Self beyond the limitations imposed by Society in both Art and life.